Ranch-Hand-Robotics/rde-ros-1/README.md

 # Robot Developer Extensions for ROS 1

-The Robot Developer Extensions (RDE) is a set of extensions for [Visual Studio Code](https://code.visualstudio.com).
-This extension provides support for the Legacy [Robot Operating System (ROS)](http://ros.org) 1 runtime, an open-source robotics middleware producted by [Open Robotics](https://www.openrobotics.org/) and supports development on Windows and Linux.
+This is a Visual Studio Code Extension that provides debugging support for [Robot Operating System (ROS 1)](http://ros.org) development.
+The Robot Operating System is a trademark of Open Robotics.

-> NOTE: This extension is rebranded and re-released by Ranch Hand Robotics, owned by the maintainer of the [ms-iot VSCode ROS Extension](https://github.com/ms-iot/vscode-ros) with permission from Microsoft.
+> NOTE: This extension is rebranded and re-released by Ranch Hand Robotics, a company owned by the maintainer of the [ms-iot VSCode ROS Extension](https://github.com/ms-iot/vscode-ros) with permission from Microsoft.
+The source extension was split into 3 parts - [ROS 1](https://ranchhandrobotics.github.io/rde-ros-1/), [ROS 2](https://ranchhandrobotics.github.io/rde-ros-2/) and a [URDF/Xacro editor](https://ranchhandrobotics.github.io/rde-urdf/).

 ## Features